msai-amin/smart-reader/README.md

    - Theme (Light, Dark, Sepia)
    - PDF view mode (Text, PDF, Split)
    - PDF zoom and navigation options

+### Text-to-Speech (TTS)

+1. Open a PDF document
+2. Click the speaker icon (🔊) in the toolbar to enable TTS
+3. Click the Settings icon (⚙️) to customize voice, speed, pitch, and volume
+4. Use the Play button (▶️) to start reading
+5. Options:
+   - **Read Current Page**: Read only the current page
+   - **Read from Here to End**: Continue from current page to the end
+   - **Speed Presets**: 0.75x, 1x, 1.25x, 1.5x for quick speed adjustment

+See [TTS_GUIDE.md](TTS_GUIDE.md) for detailed instructions and tips.

 ### AI Chat